roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Disk volumes/Use FlexVolume to dynamically expand a disk type PV in ACK.md

     d-wz9hpoifm43yn9zie6gl   20Gi       RWO            Delete           Bound      default/disk-ssd-web-0   alicloud-disk-available            65s
     ```

-2. Make sure that the requirements described in the[Notes](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use CSI to expand PVs online in ACK.md) section are met.
+2. Make sure that the requirements described in the [Usage notes](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use CSI to dynamically expand a disk PV in ACK.md) section are met.
 Then, run the following command to expand the PV:

     ```
     kubectl patch pvc disk-ssd-web-0 -p '{"spec":{"resources":{"requests":{"storage":"30Gi"}}}}'